Emergency Support: #Rise4Idlib

 What you need to know

-Our funding target: With over 300,000 newly displaced people to support, our local partners will provide aid to as many people as they possibly can with your generous support.
-The situation on the ground will change day to day and as such we will keep the funding above our initial target if the global community is willing to support our partners' work.
-Should we raise more money than is needed for this emergency appeal, we will use ours and our partners’ expertise to discern how to reallocate any additional funds where it is needed most.
-In this case, the contributors will be informed where this money is being spent and why.
+Our funding target: With over 270,000 newly displaced people to support, our local partners will provide aid to as many people as they possibly can with your generous support.
+The situation on the ground is changing day to day and as such, if campaigns do not reach their targets - or should we raise more money than is needed for this emergency appeal - we will use ours and our partners’ expertise to discern how to reallocate funds where they are needed most.
+In either case, contributors will be informed where this money is being spent and why.

 Distribution of funds: